MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-the-application-diagnostics-console.md

 4. To sort by count, at the top of the Count column, select **Count**.
 The exception classes that have occurred most often are ranked from the highest to the lowest.

 5. To begin investigating the issue and open Event properties, select an **Exception Class** entry.
-For information about working with events, see [Working with events by using Application Diagnostics](manage-working-with-events-using-application-diagnostics.md).
+For information about working with events, see [Work with events by using Application Diagnostics](manage-working-with-events-using-application-diagnostics.md).

 ## [Example: Grouping Application Errors by Failed Function](#tab/example-grouping-application-errors-by-failed-function)